Skip to main content

 Chinese translation: key facts for 2026

 • • Translation runs from a scan; the Original Indian document does not travel for translation.
-The Original travels separately for the MEA apostille leg.
+The Original travels separately only for apostille, MEA attestation or Chinese Embassy attestation.

 • China has no single national sworn-translator credential.
 Chinese authorities accept Chinese translation by recognised translation agencies in China with agency seal and certification.